manueltuor/hpc_2025/exercise_session_03/README.md

 The line was inserted right before the for loop.
 The code was compiled as follows: cc -O3 -fopenmp sum.c getTime.c -o sum_parallel -lm.

+### Exercise 2.3

+As you can see on the plot the speedup is between linear and exponential.